bhawley45/CrossbowTraining/README.md

 - **FPS Gameplay**: FPS style crossbow shooting with custom models and animations
 - **Art style**: Vibrant low-poly world design

+## Added after initial completion
+- Un-shot targets have a slight glow when the player is near
+- Partial settings menu implimentation

 ## Game Engine

  This game was developed using Unreal Engine 5.3.2